sambenne/CSS-API/README.md

 CSS-API
 =======

-This will parse the CSS and tell you what browsers support it.

-#So Far

-I have just done a quick getting of the CSS selectors.
-Having some issues with media queries but I assume all `@selectors`.
-I will then need to work out what type of selector is being used.
-So I will need to create a data store of the different CSS selector types that I can then check against.

-When I have working that out I can then build the IE data store of what each version can do.
-After all that its just a simple comparason.

-#Demo

-I have uploaded a Demo to my site [http://sam-benne.co.uk/playground/css-api/](CSS-API).
-I will be adding the Twitter Bootstrap so it looks nice
+I have started creating a site that will allow you to put your CSS in and it will tell you what versions of IE will support it.
+It will check all the Selectors, Properties, Values and Units that you have used and report back which ones will work.

+Up to know I have got a class started.
+This will parse the CSS get all the neccessary data that it needs so that it will be able to work out what versions are compatible.

+### Demo ###

+You can check out the demo site I have created.
+I will keep it updated as I update the Class.
+When I have it working I will then set up a proper site for it so that people can use the API not only just on my site but outside as well.